-23 October 2017 – The Geneva Centre for Human Rights Advancement and Global Dialogue – a think tank holding special consultative status with UN ECOSOC – has issued a new publication on the Great Convergence between Islam and Christianity.
+23 October 2017, GENEVA – The Geneva Centre for Human Rights Advancement and Global Dialogue – a think tank holding special consultative status with UN ECOSOC – has issued a new publication on the Great Convergence between Islam and Christianity.
 “Islam and Christianity, the Great Convergence: Working Jointly Towards Equal Citizenship Rights” is the outcome of the Centre’s panel discussion held on 15 March 2017 at the United Nations Office in Geneva.

 The debate was held in the wake of the 34th session of the UN Human Rights Council in collaboration with the Permanent Missions of the Algeria, Lebanon and Pakistan as well as the Permanent Observer Mission of the Sovereign Order of Malta.